 Networking is one tool to help you find a co-working space in any city, but it isn’t the only tool in your arsenal by any stretch of the imagination.
 All you need is your computer or your smartphone and an internet connection, and you have everything you need to find open co-working spaces.

-Websites like LooseCubes, Kodesk, and WorkSnug act like the Airbnb of office spaces, helping you find a place to work or even post your office space if you have room to rent.
+Websites like LooseCubes, Kodesk, and WorkSnug act like the Airbnb of office spaces, helping you find a place to work or even post your office space if you have a room to rent.
 If you prefer to work on your smartphone, WorkSnug has an app as well.
 LiquidSpace’s app lists both co-working spaces as well as free spaces in local offices if you’re having trouble finding somewhere to set up.

-If you’re traveling and looking for a place to work, consider renting an Airbnb that provides wireless internet.
+If you’re travelling and looking for a place to work, consider renting an Airbnb that provides wireless internet.
 It doesn’t offer the social and networking benefits of co-working spaces, but it does give you a place to both work and sleep, which often kills two birds with one stone.

 If you’re not in a metropolitan area, you may have a bit more of a struggle identifying a co-working space, but they aren’t impossible to find, and more are popping up every year.